buildingsareheavy/buildingsareheavy.com/writing/floating-labels.md

 </label>
 ```

-So if the input nested inside the label, I could do something like this:
+So if the input was nested inside the label, I could do something like this:

 ```css
 /* if any focus is detected inside of label */